SingTel Hawker Heroes Challenge

 The SingTel Hawker Heroes Challenge was organised by SingTel and was held on 7 July 2013 at the Newton Food Centre.
 Live streaming of the challenge was broadcast by Singtel on its HungryGoWhere portal, as well as the announcement of results on Mio TV.
 The challenge involved popular television personality and UK chef, Gordon Ramsay, pitting his skills against a group of chosen food hawkers in Singapore.

 Voting

-On 5 June 2013, Singapore food bloggers and Singtel submitted a challenge to Gordon Ramsay to compete in a cook-off with top hawkers in Singapore.
+On 5 June 2013, Singaporean food bloggers and Singtel submitted a challenge to Gordon Ramsay to compete in a cook-off with top hawkers in Singapore.
 Ramsay accepted the challenge on 24 June.

 Voting began on 25 June with 12 food hawkers selected around Singapore.

 The top 3 winning hawkers were then chosen on 3 July to compete against Ramsay in the final showdown.